-As an increasing number of states across the country cave under mounting social and legal pressure from activist organizations that are fighting for biologically male inmates to be placed in women’s facilities, a flurry of male prisoners in the United States have demanded access to women’s prisons under the changing laws.
+US – As an increasing number of states across the country cave under mounting social and legal pressure from activist organizations that are fighting for biologically male inmates to be placed in women’s facilities, a flurry of male prisoners in the US have demanded access to women’s prisons under the changing laws.

-At age 17, Mr. Monroe strangled to death his 31-year-old male jail cell mate, Kimani Muhammad, during an argument.
-At the time of the homicide, Mr. Monroe was being held on suspicion of aggravated battery with a firearm after he shot two people outside a barber shop.
+At age 17, Mr Monroe strangled to death Kimani Muhammad, his 31-year-old male jail cell mate, during an argument.
+At the time of the homicide, Mr Monroe was being held on suspicion of aggravated battery with a firearm after shooting two people outside a barber shop.

-The violent felon said he feared for his life over the decade he spent in men’s prison, claiming he was subjected to “constant sexual harassment.”
-Responding to his pleas, MacArthur Justice Center and the Uptown People’s Law Center filed a lawsuit demanding that Mr. Monroe be transferred to a women’s facility.
-Illinois complied, and the prisoner was moved from Pontiac Correctional Center to Logan on April 1.
+The violent felon says he was subjected to “constant sexual harassment,” and feared for his life over the decade he spent in men’s prison.
+Responding to Mr Monroe’s pleas, MacArthur Justice Center and the Uptown People’s Law Center filed a lawsuit demanding that Mr Monroe be transferred to a women’s facility.
+Illinois complied, moving the prisoner from Pontiac Correctional Center to Logan on April 1.

 Similarly, American Civil Liberties Union (ACLU) of North Carolina attorney Sneha Shah declared about the case of her client, career felon Kanautica Zayre-Brown: “She is being housed in an all-male prison in Harnett County, that she is forced to shower amongst men openly, not given any privacy to change or to shower.
 She is forced to sleep amongst men.”
 The situation is causing “escalating distress” to the 37-year-old habitual offender, his attorney says, though Zayre-Brown admits he has never been attacked by other inmates.

-As with convicted murderer Janiah Monroe, 27-year-old male convict Deon Hampton, who now goes by the moniker “Strawberry,” was also transferred to Logan Correctional Center following a grueling legal battle.
-Mr. Hampton, who is serving a 10-year sentence for residential burglary, claimed he faced sexual abuse from fellow inmates and guards.
-He was moved to the women’s prison on December 28 of last year.
+As with convicted murderer Janiah Monroe, 27-year-old male convict Deon Hampton, who now goes by the moniker “Strawberry,” was transferred to Logan Correctional Center following a grueling legal battle.
+Mr Hampton says he suffered sexual abuse from guards and fellow inmates while serving a 10-year sentence for residential burglary.
+Mr Hampton was moved to the women’s facility on December 28, 2018.
+Released from prison on July 8, he vows to fight “for everyone that was done like me.”

 “There are many more Janiahs in IDOC custody,” Vanessa del Valle of the MacArthur Justice Center said in a statement that some women’s advocates find threatening due to its implications for female inmates.
 “Until IDOC overhauls its policies and procedures and until staff is effectively retrained, trans women in IDOC custody remain at great risk for sexual violence and abuse.”